How to preserve flowers?

 Ask HotBot: How to press flowers?

-Ask HotBot: How to draw flowers?
+Ask HotBot: How to make flowers last longer?